Better camera, faster processor, and longer battery life are the highlights of the iPhone 13 line.

 By Macworld staff

-Apple has officially announced the iPhone 13 line.
-Like the iPhone 12, it will be available in four sizes: iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max.
+The iPhone 13 series is now available.
+Like the iPhone 12, it comes in four sizes: iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max.
 They’re quite similar to the iPhone 12 line in overall design, but there are quite a few changes that make the iPhone 13 a substantial upgrade.
-Here are the standout features of the iPhone 13.
+Here are all the most important things you need to know about the iPhone 13 lineup.

 The iPhone 13 and iPhone 13 mini now have the larger wide camera sensor found in last year’s iPhone 12 Pro Max.
-That means a 1.7 micron pixels that capture 47 percent more light, for better low-light performance.
+That means a 1.7-micron pixel sensor that captures 47 percent more light, for better low-light performance.
 The ultra-wide camera has similar specs to last year’s model, but Apple says it is new as well.
 Of course, the A15 Bionic means better image processing.

 To that end, Apple is introducing a new Cinematic Mode for shooting video.
 It shoots in Dolby HDR and allows for a slick new automatic (or manual) rack focus mode that lets you change focus even after shooting.
 A new Photographic Styles feature lets you choose and customize one of four different styles that will get applied during the image processing pipeline, rather than a post-processing filter.